 The membranes have ruptured, and the umbilical cord protrudes into or out of the vagina before the baby emerges.
 Overt prolapse usually occurs when a baby emerges feet or buttocks first (breech presentation).
 But it can occur when the baby emerges head first, particularly if the membranes rupture prematurely or the fetus has not moved down into the woman’s pelvis.
 If the fetus has not moved down, the rush of fluid as the membranes rupture can carry the cord out ahead of the fetus.

 If the cord prolapses, cesarean delivery must be done immediately to prevent the blood supply to the fetus from being cut off.
-Until surgery begins, a nurse or doctor holds the fetus’s body off the cord so that the blood supply through the prolapsed cord is not cut off.
+Until surgery begins, a nurse, midwife, or doctor holds the fetus’s body off the cord so that the blood supply through the prolapsed cord is not cut off.

 The membranes are intact, and the cord is in front of or next to the fetus or trapped in front of the fetus’s shoulder.